-Task M-6 Review the security and privacy posture of the system on an ongoing basis to determine whether the risk remains acceptable.

-Potential Inputs: Risk tolerance; security and privacy posture reports; plans of action and milestones; organization- and system-level risk assessment results; security and privacy plans.
+- 2968Task M-6Review the security and privacy posture of the system on an ongoing basis to determine2969whether the risk remains acceptable. - 2970 Potential Inputs: Risk tolerance; security and privacy posture reports; plans of action and milestones; 2971 organization- and system-level risk assessment results; security and privacy plans.

-Potential Outputs: A determination of risk; ongoing authorization to operate, ongoing authorization to use, ongoing common control authorization; denial of ongoing authorization to operate, denial of ongoing authorization to use, denial of ongoing common control authorization.
+Potential Outputs: A determination of risk; ongoing authorization to operate, ongoing authorization to use, ongoing common control authorization; denial of ongoing authorization to operate, denial of ongoing outborization to use denial of ongoing authorization to operate, denial of ongoing authorization to operate, denial of ongoing on the structure denial of ongoing operation.